Programs

 PRESENTED BY ROSEMARY DEITZER

-Glenna Baumbaugh 0 8547 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 12355 Article rating: No rating

 North Platte was a small town in the middle of Nebraska on the Union Pacific Railroad.
 During World War II, this railroad line was a major route for moving soldiers across the country for training and to the east and west coasts for training and debarkation.
 A town of only 12,000 people, North Platte welcomed and fed six million soldiers during the war.
 Union Pacific Depot canteen was open 24 hours a day for four years.
 This story honors our veterans and the wonderful people of North Platte.